lhaynes92/KDSCodeathonKivyStarter/README.md

 Unfortunately, this repository is not the only thing you need to get started.
 In order to install Kivy and any other programs you might need we are going to use **pip**.
 You will need to install pip by downloading this file: [get-pip.py](https://bootstrap.pypa.io/get-pip.py).
 Please right click that link and say "Save File As..."
 Put it in your downloads

-You will then run that file by using Terminal (OSX) or Command Prompt (Windows) to run these commands:
+You will then run that file by using Terminal (OSX) or Command Prompt (Windows) :

+MAC: To open Terminal, search "Terminal" in Spotlight and select the application
+Windows: To open Command Prompt, hit the windows key and type "Command Prompt".

+In the Terminal/Command Prompt, type or paste the following commands:

 ```
 cd Downloads